FredKSchott/snowpack/CONTRIBUTING.md

 ## Requirements

-You need [yarn](https://classic.yarnpkg.com/en/docs/install) to setup the `snowpack` repository locally on your machine
+Snowpack uses [yarn workspaces](https://classic.yarnpkg.com/) to manage multiple packages contained in this repository.
+To contribute, [make sure that you have Yarn installed on your machine](https://classic.yarnpkg.com/en/docs/install).

 ## Initial setup